 - IV cannula – consider how appropriate it is to remain in.

-- Ensure AMU Co-Ordanator has all patient details
+- Ensure AMU Co-Ordanator has all patient details and paper prescription

 - Patient to return to AAU when next open, to start OPAT pathway